Phase II of Elsewedy Electric Industrial Complex: Elsewedy Electric Launches Its Transformers Factory in Tanzania

 Leveraging Tanzania’s strategic location, turning it into a regional hub for electrical products The factory's production capacity is 2,500 transformers yearly

-DAR ES SALAM, NO SELECTION, TANZANIA, September 12, 2022 /EINPresswire.com/ -- Hon.
+CAIRO, NO SELECTION, EGYPT, September 12, 2022 /EINPresswire.com/ -- Dar es Salam, 12th September 2022, Hon.
 January Makamba, Minister of Energy-Tanzania, and H.E.
 Mohamed Abu El Wafaa, the Ambassador of Egypt to Tanzania, inaugurated phase two of Elsewedy Electric Industrial Complex, with the attendance of Eng.
 Ibrahim Qamar, Managing Director, Elsewedy Electric East Africa, amongst other senior management and regional stakeholders of Elsewedy Electric, the leading integrated infrastructure solutions provider in the Middle East and Africa.

 During the ceremony, the transformers factory was launched, ushering the beginning of the second phase of Elsewedy Electric Industrial Complex in the East African country, and marking the latest step in establishing the complex as a regional manufacturing and exporting hub for wires & cables, transformers, meters, and insulators.
 The Tanzanian Minister of Energy, H.E January Makamba said “Having the second phase of this huge industrial complex inaugurated within nine months of inaugurating the first phase proves that Elsewedy Electric is a real partner willing to exploit the favorable business climate in Tanzania and supporting the inter-African collaboration.